Cookie Jar Group: As Cookie Jar Group

-In March 2004, CINAR was purchased for more than CA$190 million by a group led by Nelvana founder Michael Hirsh, and former Nelvana president Toper Taylor.
-The company was subsequently renamed Cookie Jar.
+After companies like DreamWorks became interested in purchasing the company, it was announced in October 2003 that CINAR would be sold to an investment group made up of Nelvana founder Michael Hirsh, former Nelvana president Toper Taylor and the private fund TD Capital, for over CA$190 million.
+The company would be taken private and relocate to Toronto, where Hirsh lived.
+The deal was closed on March 15, 2004.

+Two weeks later on March 28, Hirsh announced that the company would rebrand and relaunch as Cookie Jar, which would comprise a combined entertainment division (Consisting of CINAR and FilmFair) and educational division (consisting of Carson-Dellosa Publishing and HighReach Learning) and a restructure to focus more on new original IPs to take advantage of the synergies between both divisions.
+The first new project announced under the name was Dark Oracle.
+The company opened up a Japanese office in May and announced their first new pre-school property The Doodlebops in August for a delivery to Kids' CBC in January 2005, deemed by Cookie Jar to be their flagship franchise.

 On June 20, 2008, Cookie Jar Group announced a deal to acquire DIC Entertainment.
 On July 23, 2008, the acquisition was completed, and eventually DIC was folded into Cookie Jar's entertainment division.
-When Cookie Jar acquired DIC Entertainment, Cookie Jar also acquired Copyright Promotions Licensing Group and a one-third interest in international children's television channel, KidsCo.
-Cookie Jar now has more than 6,000 half-hours of programming as well as rights to several children's brands.
-Also, it was announced that Cookie Jar was in negotiation with American Greetings to buy the Care Bears, Strawberry Shortcake, and Sushi Pack franchises.
+When Cookie Jar acquired DIC Entertainment, Cookie Jar also acquired Copyright Promotions Licensing Group and a one-third interest in the international children's television channel, KidsCo.
+Cookie Jar now had more than 6,000 half-hours of programming as well as rights to several children's brands.
+Also, DIC's headquarters were taken over by Cookie Jar for Burbank offices, and it was announced that Cookie Jar was in negotiation with American Greetings to buy the Care Bears, Strawberry Shortcake, and Sushi Pack franchises.
 The deal was not finalized yet in late 2008 and with the current scenario, the transaction did not progress.
 On March 30, 2009, Cookie Jar made a $76 million counter bid for Care Bears and Strawberry Shortcake.
 Cookie Jar had until April 30, 2009, to complete a deal with American Greetings.
 In May 2009, American Greetings filed a $100 million lawsuit against Cookie Jar and the company filed a $25 million lawsuit against American Greetings over the Care Bears and Strawberry Shortcake deal.

 In April 2009, the company hired Tom Mazza, formerly of TriStar Television and Paramount Television, as its executive vice president of worldwide television.
 Mazza planned to broaden Cookie Jar's slate by pursuing Canadian co-productions intended for global saley.
 In February 2011, Cookie Jar announced a new imprint known as The Jar, which it intended to use on series targeting U.S. primetime television; its development slate included Lori Kirkland Baker's All Over You for Lifetime, Blah Girls for MTV, Andrew Orenstein's Lords of the Playground for CBS, and Steven E. de Souza's Spyburbia for Fox and Global.